djleite/PROCRO_genome/README.md

 _________________________________

 This repository contains the assembly and annotation pipeline as well as the annotation for the genome of the polyclad flatworm _Prostheceraeus crozeri_ (ENA: GCA_907163375).
-All details on software versions can be found in the paper.
+All details on software versions can be found in the paper (doi: https://doi.org/10.1101/2022.07.12.499707).

 The annotation and fasta files:
 * ```PROCRO.gtf.gz        # GTF annotation```